Menstruation Problems

 - Stress and tension.

 - Insufficient Omega-3 essential fatty acids in the diet.
-Omega-6 polyunsaturated oils too high.
+On the other hand, omega-6 polyunsaturated oils in excess.

-- Deficiency of Zinc, magnesium, vitamin E, and vitamin B6 and B complex in general.
+- Deficiency of Zinc, magnesium, vitamin E, biologically available calcium (1) and vitamin B6 and B complex in general.

 - Sexually transmitted disease.